 4. A unique storage hack for a cake stand

 Since the top of the cake stand is flat, storing it upside down creates vertical space in the kitchen cabinet.
-As another space saving storage hack, store a large bowl over the cake stand to save even more space.
+As another space-saving storage idea, store a large bowl over the cake stand to save even more space.

-Unless you are a baker for a living, I doubt you need your standing Kitchen Aid mixer on the counter every day.
-A deep kitchen cabinet is the perfect storage solution for this heavy kitchen accessory.
+Unless you are a professional baker, I doubt you need your standing mixer on the counter every day.
+A deep kitchen cabinet is the perfect storage solution for this heavy accessory.

 9. Storage idea for giving your mugs breathing room

-When storing mugs in the kitchen cabinet, face them forward with the handle to the side.
-Create breathing room in this area so you can see what you have.
-You’ll be able to make a decision quickly before pouring your morning coffee.
+When storing mugs, face them forward with the handle to the side.
+Creating breathing room in this area allows you to see what you have and make a quick decision before pouring your morning coffee.

 Storage Ideas for Other Spaces: